microsoft/cpp_client_telemetry/tools/fiddler/OneDSInspector/README.md

 # Fiddler.exe.config

-You may occasionally encounter Newtonsoft assembly loading issue with a specific version of Newtonsoft/Fiddler.
+You may occasionally encounter a Newtonsoft assembly loading issue with a specific version of Newtonsoft/Fiddler.
+If and when that happens - 1DS inspector should show an exception in the decoded output window.

-More recent Fiddler may prefer a version other than used by 1DS Bond Inspector plugin.
+This could happen when a more recent Fiddler is installed with a version of Newtonsoft that differs from the one used by 1DS Bond Inspector plugin.

+Exit Fiddler first.

-Please use Binding Redirect as follows in *Fiddler.exe.config* as follows:
+Then use the Binding Redirect feature as follows in *Fiddler.exe.config* to redirect to the currently deployed version:

 ```
 <?xml version="1.0" encoding="utf-8" ?>